in ,

 Cyanotis, commonly called teddy bear plant

-Where to Plant Cyanotis
+Where to plant Cyanotis

 • Light outdoors: Full sun with some midday shade.